TREE CARE AND TREE SERVICE- A buyer’s guide for tree-owners.

 5. NUTRITIONAL.
 Some trees get chlorotic (yellow) due to micronutrient deficiency.
 Management of specific nutritional deficiencies usually involves soil injection or trunk injection.

 6. DO IT YOURSELF.
-Homeowners with the interest and energy to care for their own landscape can find much good information at www.homeownertreecare.info
+Homeowners with the interest and energy to care for their own landscape can find much good information on our Homeowner Tree Care page.

 PESTICIDE APPLICATOR REQUIREMENTS.

-If you do have tree care by a professional who applies pesticides, you are entitled to have written documentation of what the pesticide is and what the target pest or disease is, in accordance with regulations:
+If you do have tree care by a professional who applies pesticides, you are entitled to have written documentation of what pesticide was used and what the target pest or disease was, in accordance with Michigan regulations:

 R 285.637.12 Applicator service agreements.
 Rule 12.
 (2)